 Driving home from ballooning on the previous night, we had decided to visit Watkins Glen State Park before we left the Seneca Lake area.
 Bhavna’s sister and her family had visited the area a few months before and suggested it was worth visiting.
 There are waterfalls.
 How could I do my best to work it into our schedule?

 Breakfast in Watkins Glen Village

-Glen Theatre opened in 1924 but eventually fell into disrepair eventually becoming an adult (a.k.a porn) movie theatre.
-In 1996, the property was purchased and restored by a Watkins Glen resident, offering mostly second-run movies.
-However, for unknown reasons, in 2019 the theatre shut its doors.
+Glen Theatre opened in 1924 but fell into disrepair, eventually becoming an adult (a.k.a porn) movie theatre.
+In 1996, a Watkins Glen resident purchased and restored the property, offering mostly second-run movies.
+However, for unknown reasons, in 2019, the theatre shut its doors.

 Once the deli opened, we found a seat near the window.
 I ordered a bagel with lox and cream cheese and locally sourced fair trade coffee while Bhavna settled on a muffin.
 I was excited to learn that my coffee that morning was from Gimme!
 Coffee, an Ithaca based roaster from whom I have ordered whole beans in the past.
 Besides ourselves, the deli had one other customer, but several more tables were occupied as we ate our breakfast.
 It seems some of the customers were regulars as the host greeted them warmly by name.

 The two murals on the outside walls of Glen Mountain Market Bakery & Deli pay homage to the bountiful racing history of Watkins Glen.